 Still, Hornstein acknowledges that religious schools remain challenged to find appropriate resources.

-To make the most of the bar/bat mitzvah experience, Hornstein notes that "people with disabilities have unique gifts which should be reflected in the ceremony.
+To make the most of the b'nai miztvah (bar/bat mitzvah) experience, Hornstein notes that "people with disabilities have unique gifts which should be reflected in the ceremony.
 Ask yourself: How best can this person's talents and feelings about Judaism be expressed?
-Does he or she have a particular love for music or dance?
-Can he/she paint an interpretation of the Torah portion?
+Does they have a particular love for music or dance?
+Can they paint an interpretation of the Torah portion?
 We should celebrate the unique strengths these children possess."

 She also advises parents to be patient, stressing that even the smallest religious school program can grow, particularly if the educators are willing to make individualized modifications for the students' benefit.
-For example, she says, nonverbal students have used voice-output devices to deliver a d'var Torah at their bar or bat mitzvah.
+For example, she says, nonverbal students have used voice-output devices to deliver a d'var Torah at their b'nai miztvah (bar/bat mitzvah).

-"If your child reaches thirteen, you have a bar or bat mitzvah," says Rabbi Shira Joseph, spiritual leader of Congregation Sha'aray Shalom in Hingham, Massachusetts and mother of a daughter with special needs.
+"If your child reaches thirteen, you have a b'nai miztvah (bar/bat mitzvah)," says Rabbi Shira Joseph, spiritual leader of Congregation Sha'aray Shalom in Hingham, Massachusetts and mother of a daughter with special needs.
 She recommends that parents and educators "create a celebration that is meaningful and within the skill level of the child."
 One nonverbal youngster in her congregation who uses a wheelchair wore a tallit his loved ones had made for him; held a small Torah scroll; and, once it was opened, also held the yad as a family member read the parashah.

 Shelly Christensen, program manager at the Jewish Community Inclusion Program for People with Disabilities of Minneapolis, chair of the Union for Reform Judaism's Disabilities Task Force, and author of the Jewish Community Guide to Inclusion of People with Disabilities, encourages synagogue leaders to be proactive in offering inclusion opportunities to families.
 She tells of one rabbi who called the family of an eleven-year-old child who has autism to schedule the date for his bar mitzvah.
 Often in families with special needs there is anger with God, she says, and it is up to the clergy to keep the doors open and show that the synagogue can be supportive in many ways.

 Hornstein and Shelley K. Rosenberg tell the story of another rabbi, aware that the bar mitzvah boy might wander throughout the sanctuary, who explained to the congregation that the entire room was the bimah that day.
 "The ultimate success of such a [welcoming] ceremony is a triumph, not only for the individuals involved, but for the entire Jewish community," they write.
-"The bar or bat mitzvah of a young person with a disability demonstrates vividly what Judaism is, or should be, about."
+"The b'nai miztvah (bar/bat mitzvah) of a young person with a disability demonstrates vividly what Judaism is, or should be, about."